Facts and Statistics

-Youth are naturally inquisitive.
-In a high technology and information driven environment, youth are growing up with radically different social structures and connectivity compared to past generations.
-In a world oversaturated with information and sensory input, it is difficult to make sense of what is valuable or reliable.
-There are diverse, constant and concomitant demands on our concentration, constricting our ability to focus, detrimental to youth, who are still developing.
-These issues are compounded along with social pressures and by highly demanding educational system, put inordinate pressure on the youth to be in constant production and performance.
-Such imposition narrowly defined outcomes dilute the inherent sense of presence and curiosity that youth are naturally endowed.
+In a world oversaturated with misleading information and sensory input, it is difficult to make sense of what is valuable and reliable.
+There are constant demands on our attention and wellbeing, affecting our happiness and ability to focus.
+These issues are compounded along with social pressures command for constant production and performance.
+Our society dilutes the inherent sense of presence and curiosity that we are naturally endowed.

-MAY Kids Transform grew out of the need for youth and educators to find their own voice, strength, and sense of connectivity for wellness and community building.
-A core philosophy of MAY is mental and emotional literacy and self-awareness.
-Students and educators are empowered to find their own truth and make sense of their environments.
-MAY cultivates gratitude and understanding of the self, others and the environment including our earth.
-We enhance education as we believe these are fundamental skills for thriving in the modern world and creating a better quality of life.
+MAY grew out of the need for youth and educators to find their voice, strength, and sense of connection.
+MAY fosters wellness and community building with core philosophy in mental and emotional literacy.
+Students and educators are empowered to find their truth and make sense of their environments.
+MAY cultivates gratitude, love, compassion and creativity with understanding of the self, others and the environment.
+We enhance education as we believe these are fundamental skills to thrive in the modern world and create a better quality of life.